ChaseYaoCong/main/docs/DeveloperGuide.md

 **MSS**

-1. User request to list all the tasks and events by date.
+1. User requests to list all the tasks and events by date.
-2. Application show the list of task and events by the date with respective details.
+2. Application shows the list of tasks and events by the date with respective details.
 Use case ends.

 **Extensions**
 2a.
 The list is empty.

 > 2a1.
-Application show error message.
+Application shows error message.
 Use case ends.

 2b.
 User did not provide any date.
 > Use case ends.

 2c.
-User provide a single date.
+User provides a single date.
 > 2c1.
-User specify invalid date format.
+User specifies an invalid date format.
-> Application show error message.
+> Application shows error message.
-> User case ends.
+> Use case ends.

 2d.
-User provide a start date and date.
+User provide a start date and end date.
 > 2c1.
-User specify invalid date format for either start or end date.
+User specifies invalid date format for either start or end date.
-> Application show error message.
+> Application shows error message.
-User case ends.
+Use case ends.

 #### Use case : UC07 - List by status

 **MSS**

-1. User request to list all the tasks and events by status.
+1. User requests to list all the tasks and events by status.
-2. Application show the list of task or events by status with respective details.
+2. Application shows the list of tasks or events by status with respective details.
 Use case ends.

 **Extensions**
 2a.
 The list is empty.

 > 2a1.
-Application show error message.
+Application shows error message.
 Use case ends.

 2b.
-User specify status
+User specifies status
 >2b1.
-User specify invalid task/event status.
+User specifies an invalid task/event status.
 Use case ends.

 #### Use case: UC08 - Delete task/event